Indexing AWS CloudTrail JSON Files

 Suggestions and good practices for indexing and querying CloudTrail JSON log files

-AWS CloudTrail is an AWS service that helps users with operational and risk auditing, governance, and compliance of their AWS account and its related actions.
-Actions taken by a user, role, or AWS service are recorded as events in CloudTrail, and for users that create a "trail", the events are output as JSON log files to an Amazon S3 bucket for the account.
+CloudTrail is an Amazon service that helps users with operational and risk auditing, governance, and compliance of their AWS account and its related actions.
+Actions taken by a user, role, or AWS service are recorded as events in CloudTrail, and for users that create a "trail", the events are output as JSON logs to an Amazon S3 bucket for the account.

-JSON Flex is and its options for indexing, selecting, and Refinery view transforms are uniquely well suited for indexing and searching CloudTrail JSON log files.
+JSON Flex and its options for indexing, selecting, and Refinery view transforms are well suited for indexing and searching CloudTrail JSON log files.

 About CloudTrail Event Files

-AWS CloudTrail log files usually begin with a top-level Records array that contains fields for one or more events.
-The Records structure can vary in structure, fields, and complexity, based on the log file setup and the applications or services that the site uses.
+AWS CloudTrail log files are usually formed as one, top-level Records array that contains objects and arrays for one or more events.
+The Records structure can vary in its shape, fields, and complexity based on the log file setup and the applications or services captured in the log.

-A sample CloudTrail event log has the following structure.
+A sample CloudTrail event log follows.
 The example shows that an IAM user named Alice used the AWS CLI to call the Amazon EC2 StartInstances action by using the ec2-start-instances command for instance i-ebeaf9e2.

 {"Records": [{